 Does this consider spending beyond EC2?

-We currently support AWS EC2.
-We will be adding support for other AWS services as well as Azure and GCP in the future.
+We currently support AWS EC2 and Azure Compute.
+We will be adding support for other AWS, Azure and GCP services in the future.